Gold Bars triple murders: Defence

-When they were called to give their defence, the Chou brothers asserted that Ang was the real mastermind of the robbery and murder.
-According to Andrew Chou, who first took the stand on 21 November 1972, he and Ang first met through his brother, and they became close friends, and Ang would often accompany him during his deliveries of gold and take a cut from each of the returns.
-After the incident with the missing money, in which Ang had helped Chou to recover the money, Ang first suggested to Chou to rob Ngo of his gold the next time Chou was assigned to deliver the gold.
-Chou said he never agreed to the plan as it may potentially involve violence, and he felt there was no reason for him to commit the robbery as he was making good money from the gold transactions.
-After some persuasion, Chou agreed to Ang's plan, and their original plan was to kidnap Ngo and sell the gold for money, and a part of them would be returned to Ngo once they released him.
-Chou also accused Ang for being the person who made the whole arrangement of recruiting people to commit the robbery, and in turn, it led to the murders.
-Similarly, Chou's older brother David Chou testified that Ang was the mastermind and he only joined in at the last moment after agreeing to another offer of his brother to join the robbery, and helped to catch one of the victims.
-He also stated the victims were still alive at the time they brought the bodies out.
+When called to give their defence, the Chou brothers asserted that Ang was the true mastermind of the robbery-murder.
+Andrew Chou, who first took the stand on 21 November 1972, testified that he and Ang first met through David and became close friends.
+Ang would often accompany Chou during his deliveries of gold and take a cut from his earnings.
+After the missing money incident in October 1971, Ang first suggested that he and Chou should rob Ngo of his gold at Chou's next assignment to deliver it.
+Chou said that, as it potentially involved violence, he never agreed to the plan, and felt that the robbery was unreasonable given his existing good salary as a smuggling assistant.
+After some persuasion, Chou agreed to Ang's plan, which originally comprised kidnapping Ngo and selling the gold he received for money; they were to subsequently release Ngo and return part of the gold to him.
+He also accused Ang of causing the murders as the original recruiter for the robbery.
+David Chou similarly testified that Ang was the mastermind; according to himself, he only joined the plan at the last moment after agreeing to another offer by Andrew to do so, and helped to catch one of the victims.
+He also stated that the victims were still alive when their bodies were brought out.

-Peter Lim was the third to give his defense.
-He stated he was tasked by Ang to transport the stolen gold and he never partake in the planning of the murders, and wholly blamed Ang for being the prime mover of the robbery-murder.
-As for the remaining six defendants, some of them chose to give unsworn statements on the dock, while the remaining others took the stand to give evidence.
-One of them, Alex Yau, stated he helped to transport the dead bodies of Ngo, Ang and Leong but never killed a single person during the robbery.
-Stephen Lee testified that he never knew it was a murder plot and he only helped dispose of the bodies and he initially wanted to back out, but Ang paid him money to keep him silent and threatened him to not try backing out.
-The rest of the accused—Konesekaram Nagalingam, Stephen Francis, Richard James, and Ringo Lee—denied that they murdered Ngo and his two partners, and they claimed they helped dispose of the bodies and knew nothing about the robbery.
-Overall, the defence counsels not only rounded up their submissions to show that their clients never killed the victims, they also urged the court to reject the testimony of Augustine Ang and stated that his evidence was not to be trusted.
+Lim was the third defendant to be called.
+He stated that Ang had tasked him with transporting the stolen gold and that he had never participated in the planning of the murders, and wholly blamed Ang for being the prime mover of the robbery-murder.
+Among the remaining six defendants, some of them chose to give unsworn statements on the dock, while the remainder took the stand to give evidence.
+All stated that they had only assisted in the disposal of the victims' bodies.
+Yau stated that he did not kill anyone during the robbery.
+Stephen Lee testified that he had never known of the plot's intent to murder; he also alleged that Ang had paid him hush money and threatened him when he wanted to back out of the plot.
+The rest of the accused—Konesekaram, Francis, James, and Ringo Lee—claimed that they had never known about the robbery.
+While summarising their submissions, the defence counsels urged the court to reject Ang's testimony, saying that his evidence was untrustworthy.